idvorkin/idvorkin.github.io/_posts/2015-11-25-search-inside-yourself.md

 - Political awareness practices:
   - Empathy practices, but on steriods.
   - Have a cross organization network of people you care about and trust and nurture them.
   - Read the currents: How are decisions made?
-Authority/Concensous?
+Authority/Consensus?
 Who is influencer?
   - Distinguish: Your/Team/Organization's interests.
   - Use Self awareness to understand your role.
   - Use Empathic listening to undresatnd how people feel about situation and each other.
-- **Political awareness execrise**:
+- **Political awareness exercise**:
   - Journal, or tell a friend
   - PRIME: Think of a big, real conflict with lots of potency to you.
   - Describe the situation as if you're right for 3m.